 If you’re going to read and understand your distribution agreement, then there’s some terminology you have to grasp first.
 So with that in mind, here’s a breakdown of some key terminology you ABSOLUTELY need to know if you’re going to get traditional distribution for your film.

-This is one of those blogs I should probable start out by saying that I’m not a lawyer.
+This is one of those blogs I should probably start out by saying that I’m not a lawyer.
 Always talk to a lawyer when looking at a film or media distribution contract.
 With that out of the way, I’d recommend we get started.

 1. License